 You will also receive my monthly collection of Maria's Math Tips — teaching tips and ideas, freebies, news, resources, and humor.
 These tips are equally usable for teachers & parents — anyone who is teaching math!
 But if you don't need them, you can definitely unsubscribe any time.

-Math Mammoth Data and Graphs is a worktext that covers common statistical graphs and some related topics for grades 2-5.
+This worktext covers common statistical graphs and related topics for grades 2-5.
 It is a worktext, containing both the "text" (instruction) and the "work" (exercises and problems).

 The book starts with the easiest topics: reading and making bar graphs, pictograms, histograms, and various kinds of line graphs.
 Toward the end of the book, we study average (also called the mean) and mode, and how these two concepts relate to line and bar graphs.
 Lastly, we study Circle Graphs.